Sage-Bionetworks/schemas-test/README.md

     to do this for the final schemas: that would make it very hard for people to find which version to reference, since it wouldn't be tracked in the GitHub versions of the schemas themselves.
+    - John noted that a better approach, instead of registering schemas on staging, might be to have a way for Synapse to tell us if a schema would be valid without actually registering it.
+That should allow us to skip adding the commit sha to a version.

 ## TODO: